-Winnie Mandela Formed A Strong Bond With Her Daughters From An Early Age
+Winnie Mandela Formed A Strong Bond With Her Children From An Early Age

 In 1958, the same year Winnie and Nelson Mandela got married, he, alongside 156 other people was charged for the now-infamous “treason trial”, though they were later found not guilty.
 As a result of his agitation for national freedom from apartheid government, Nelson Mandela spent just a little time with his wife and two daughters, Zenani – born in 1959 and Zindziswa – born in 1960, before being sentenced to life imprisonment due to his political activities.

 By 1965, the situation became worse to the point that a severe ban was put on Winnie.
 This time around, unlike the restrictions in her movement during the day, Winnie was limited to move only within her place of residence in Orlando West.
 She eventually had to stop her work as a social worker because of this and her attempts at getting a new job were futile.
 Security agents made sure that anyone who wants to employ her was threatened and in the end, no one offered her employment within the neighborhood.